Control Consistency Losses for Diffusion Bridges: Related Work

 Finally, we highlight that the self-consistency framework that we use in this work has many connections to recent advances in the stochastic optimal control literature \citep{domingoenrich23_SOCM, domingo-enrich2025adjoint, domingoenrich24_taxonomy}, though their focus is on optimal control for rewards with gradient information rather than on diffusion bridges.
-We provide a discussion of these connections in Appendix \ref{app:connections to SOC}.
+We provide an extended discussion of these connections in \Cref{app:connections to SOC}.

-\section{Method details and discussion}
+\section{Method Details and Discussion}

-A complete description of the method outlined in \Cref{sec:method} is provided in \Cref{alg:algorithm}.
-We now discuss further implementation details regarding the proposed approach.
-We also discuss potential issues that might arise in certain settings, and present a generalised version of our algorithm which can help to mitigate them.
+The presentation of our method in the main text (given in \Cref{alg:algorithm}) is based on the two most natural forms of the self-consistency property, namely \eqref{eq:self consistent} and \eqref{eq:self consistent v2}.
+Below, we include additional implementation considerations regarding our proposed approach, and a detailed description of the general version of the algorithm using the generalised self-consistency property discussed in \Cref{sec:improvements}.

-\subsection{Choice of neural parameterisation}
+\subsection{Choice of Neural Parameterisation}

-Recall from the discussion around equation \eqref{eq:drift para} that we use the neural parameterisation to enforce the gradient property.
-Aside from this consideration, there is considerable freedom in the choice of neural parameterisation, though it is clearly beneficial to direct the samples towards the endpoint through this choice.
-As discussed in \Cref{sec:method}, in cases where the base drift $b$ is of gradient form, we use the parameterisation
+Recall from the discussion in \Cref{sec:method} that we use the neural parameterisation to guide towards the terminal state, and to enforce the gradient-form property.
+Aside from these considerations, there is considerable freedom in the choice of neural parameterisation, though it is clearly beneficial to direct the samples towards the endpoint to avoid large jumps in the final step.
+As discussed in \Cref{sec:method}, in cases with a gradient-form base drift $b$ we use the parameterisation

+for a neurally-parameterised vector field $\eta$.
+Recalling the result in \Cref{thm:b charac}, we only need to enforce the gradient property at a single point in time to give a theoretically-grounded algorithm.
+In cases with gradient-form $b$ and diffusion term $\sigma$ independent of $x$ (which covers a significant proportion of use cases), this is ensured by our construction where we directly jump to the terminal state in the final step; this enforces that the control $u(T-\delta t, \cdot)$ is of gradient-form.
+In practice, rotational terms may accrue if the optimisation is not performed perfectly; in many settings we found improved performance by enforcing the gradient property throughout time by setting $\eta_\theta = \nabla \psi_\theta$ for scalar-valued network $\psi_\theta$.